LuciaSanzValdivieso/PhD/Section-63-Glossary-effect/read.md

 Files needed: sample to translate, translated sample by system 1, translated sample by system 2, glossary, training dataset(s) (A, B1 and B2 in the dissertation) + scripts

+The scripts that are part of these notebooks were initially crafted using LLM-based tools and then revised by a human data scientist with extensive coding experience.
+The author takes full responsibility for the materials published.

 #### IN MONOLINGUAL SAMPLE, WITH BILINGUAL TERMLIST #### 6.3.1

 # To keep only the source expressions from a bilingual termlist that has the format "source expression, tab, target expression":